bryanhannes/bryanhannes.github.io/_posts/2023-01-09-reactively-storing-and-retrieving-url-state-in-angular.markdown

 #### Retrieving the query parameters
 The first thing we have to do in the AppComponent is to retrieve the query parameters from the URL and map the `Params` to a `CarFilter`.

 We can use the `ActivatedRoute` service to retrieve the query parameters from the current URL.
-We can transform the `Params` to a `CarFilter` with the help of the `map()` RXJS operator.
+We can transform the `Params` to a `CarFilter` with the help of the `map` RxJS operator.

 ```typescript